bhaggerty/nstack-docs/features/index.rst

-.. _features
+.. _features:

 Features
 ========

 In this section, we're going to describe some of the more advanced features you can do with NStack when building your modules and composing them together to build workflows.

-.. _features_composition
+.. _features-composition:

 Composition
 -----------

 Workflows can contain as many steps as you like, as long as the output type of one matches the input type of the other.
-For instance, let's say we wanted to create the following workflow based on the Iris example in :ref:`in_depth_tutorial` and available on `GitHub <https://github.com/nstack/nstack-examples/tree/master/iris>`_
+For instance, let's say we wanted to create the following workflow based on the Iris example in :ref:`in-depth-tutorial` and available on `GitHub <https://github.com/nstack/nstack-examples/tree/master/iris>`_

 - Expose an HTTP endpoint which takes four ``Double``\s
 - Send these ``Double``\s to our classifier, ``Iris.Classify``, which will tell us the species of the iris